CodexLink/SmartClassroomSystem/README.md

 ## 📜 Various Credits

-In this section, the maintainer will credits to various types of entities.
+In this section, the maintainer will creditsto various types of entities.

 ### 🙇 Personal Credits